 Summary of Abuse Allegations against Father James Tully:

-Father James Tully was a priest of the Xavierian order.
+Fr.
+James Tully was a priest of the Xavierian order.
 He was a missionary for many years in Sierra Leone and Guinea.
-According to media reports, Father Tully was accused of sexually abusing boys in Massachusetts, Wisconsin, and in Sierra Leone.
+According to media reports, Tully was accused of sexually abusing boys in Massachusetts, Wisconsin, and Sierra Leone.
 He has also been accused by a former Xaverian seminarian of sexual assault.

 “I had my own experience and I was horrified about it.
 I’m angry that the church has allowed a man to function in the church in this religious order for 30 years.
 And that’s criminal,” he told the Associated Press in a telephone interview.

-In late 2008, Father Tully relocated to New Jersey.
+In late 2008, Tully relocated to New Jersey.
 He was laicized in January 2009.